iodigital-com/io-technology/data/blog/getting-started-with-trpc/part-2-building-the-ui.md

 ## Getting started

 If you have followed the first part of this series, you will already have a project folder containing a client and server folder set up.
-If not, you can head over to Github and clone the branch `second-part` from the repo.
+If not, you can head over to [Github](https://github.com/LondyF/getting-started-with-trpc) and clone the project, and follow along using the `part2-starter` folder.

 Let's take a look inside the `client` folder of our project.
 As you can see, the `client` folder contains a basic React Native project that was generated using the React Native CLI.